Sara H. Qualls, Ph.D., ABPP

 Mental health and aging, family caregiving, integrated healthcare, senior housing and wellness, technology and aging.

-Dr. Qualls recently has taught PSY 1100 (Professions of Psychology), PSY 5220 (Psychology of Aging 2), PSY 6730 (Cultural and Family Diversity), PSY 6610 (Clinical Geropsychology: Settings and Contexts of Practice), PSY 6740 (Clinical Supervision) and PSY 6930 (Clinical Supervision and Consultation).
-She also trains students at the UCCS Aging Center to provide caregiver interventions.
+Dr. Qualls taught PSY 1100 (Professions of Psychology), PSY 5220 (Psychology of Aging 2), PSY 6730 (Cultural and Family Diversity), PSY 6610 (Clinical Geropsychology: Settings and Contexts of Practice), PSY 6740 (Clinical Supervision) and PSY 6930 (Clinical Supervision and Consultation).
+She also trained students at the UCCS Aging Center to provide caregiver interventions.

 ABPP in Clinical Geropsychology